 Major Long term Damage of Learning Loss

-The COVID-19 pandemic was severe disruption of everyday life, and the academic disruption that student’s across the country underwent is still being felt today.
+The COVID-19 pandemic was a severe disruption of everyday life, and the academic disruption that students across the country underwent is still being felt today.
 Adapting to “new normals” and adjusting to never-before-seen instructional methods left many students behind where they would be in an average year.
 According to McKinsey, it did not take long for learners to fall behind after schools shut down.
 Their study found that during the spring of 2020, many students learned “almost no new math content over the final few months of the 2019–20 school year.”

 As of May 2021, students were still about five months behind in their math learning process.
 Though language arts were also affected, math was the subject most negatively impacted.
 In addition, already marginalized students were at higher risk of learning loss than others.
 This includes Black and Hispanic students and children who fall below the poverty line.